 To use an existing certificate with Web Help Desk, import your private key and your certificate chain.

-Import a wildcard certificate
+Import a self-signed or wildcard certificate

 If you cannot import the PFX file using the Web Help Desk Administrator Console, import the file using Portecle, which is included with your Web Help Desk program files.
 You can download the user documentation from the Portecle website at portecle.sourceforge.net.